dotnet/arcade/Documentation/Policy/CareAndFeeding.md

 Looked into if it made sense to use the same [triage guidance](https://github.com/dotnet/consolidation/blob/master/Documentation/issues-pr-management.md) as the consolidated repo, but the overlap appears minimal.
 However - this should still be considered a possiblity to provide consistency.

 ## Filing Issues
-All Arcade (and related like darc, Maestro, Helix, etc) must be filed in the dotnet/arcade repo.
-As an aside, the dotnet/core-eng repo is used by the engineering servicing team.
+All issues regarding Arcade (and related like darc, Maestro, Helix, etc) must be filed in the dotnet/arcade repo.
+As an aside, the dotnet/core-eng repo is used by the engineering services team.

 The default Arcade issue template should be used with every issue filed.
 This implies that the template should be *very* simple and have low overhead.